Information for non-enrolled students and applicants for study

 If you participate in a language course, a summer university or preparatory college, if you take other preparatory courses, complete an internship, or simply enter Germany prior to the study period, you are generally not fully matriculated.
 Insurance through a statutory health insurance is therefore not possible.
 In this case EDUCARE24 is the appropriate insurance protection.

-With some countries, such as members of the European Union and the European Economic Area, Germany has a social security agreement.
-If you have public health insurance at home, you can get this insurance coverage approved by a public health insurance company in Germany and be released from the compulsory insurance.
-Please make sure, however, to verify in your home country which documents you will need to take with you.
-For students this is usually a European health insurance card (EHIC).
+There are social security agreements with some countries, including the member states of the European Union and the European Economic Area: If you have statutory health insurance in your home country, you can have this insurance cover recognized by a statutory health insurance fund in Germany and be exempted from compulsory insurance in the statutory health insurance fund.
+However, you should clarify in your home country which documents you need for this.
+For students, this is usually a European Health Insurance Card (EHIC).

 Higher education entrance qualification and knowledge of German